santosh3702/jdg-modules-demo/README.md

         target/jboss-eap-6.3/bin/standalone.hs

-5. Follow the instructions for the [lab1](projects/lab-guides/lab-guide1.md)
+5. Follow the instructions for [lab1](https://github.com/tqvarnst/jdg-modules-demo/blob/master/projects/todo/lab-guides/lab-guide1.md) to build and deploy a project using JBoss Data Grid in Library mode